 This is a religiously pure room, in our mind.
 A lamp is lit and the Lord worshipped each day.
-Other spiritual practices like japa – repetition of the Lord’s name, meditation, paaraayana – reading of the scriptures, prayers, and devotional singing etc are also done here.
+Other spiritual practices like Japa – repetition of the Lord’s name, meditation, paaraayana – reading the scriptures, prayers, and devotional singing etc are also done here.

 Special worship is done on auspicious occasions like birthdays, anniversaries, festivals and the like.
 Each member of the family – young or old – communes with and worships the Divine here.

 The ideal attitude to take is to regard the Lord as the true owner of our homes and us as caretakers of His home.
 But if that is rather difficult, we could at least think of Him as a very welcome guest.
 Just as we would house an important guest in the best comfort, so too we felicitate the Lord’s presence in our homes by having a prayer room or altar, which is, at all times, kept clean and well-decorated.

 Presence of God in our house

 Also, the Lord is all-pervading.
 To remind us that He resides in our homes with us, we have prayer rooms.
 Without the grace of the Lord, no task can be successfully or easily accomplished.
 We invoke His grace by communing with Him in the prayer room each day and on special occasions.